arjan-tools/docs/docs.md

   -t, --translate=translate  desired translation language.
 You may apply this flag multiple times to translate into
                              multiple languages.

-  -u, --update               Update HTML file accoridng to changes made in the JSON locale.
+  -u, --update               Update HTML file according to changes made in the JSON locale.

 DESCRIPTION
   ...